 Confessions of a racing sausage

-Editors' note: The following article was originally published on April 2, 2014.
-It's been updated and reposted today in order to celebrate Opening Day.
+Editor's note: The following article was originally published on April 2, 2014.
+It's been updated and reposted today in order to celebrate what would've been Opening Day.

 It's the ultimate fun factoid to bust out during icebreakers, and it always results in a pile of questions from Brewers fans (or merely fans of racing meat products).
-So before the first race of 2017 kicks off, it only seems fitting to share how the sausage (race) is made.
+So while we're all waiting for the season to start – hopefully sooner than later – it only seems fitting to share how the sausage (race) is made.

 No, the races aren't rigged